 ...can really aggravate those agressive, fresh, chrome Chinook salmon and steelhead.
 Try pitch and retrieve as well.
 Jr at our Hebo Tackle/Sporting Goods shop will set you up with an attractor/plug.

-Check out our Color Tip below.
-This doesn't mean you can't use other colors, it's just that you'll need your presentation to be closer to the Nestucca (or other river) salmon and steelhead before color shifting to gray, then black (shorter-range colors).
+Our color tip doesn't mean you can't use other colors, it's just that you'll need your presentation to be closer to the Nestucca (or other river) salmon and steelhead before color shifting to gray, then black (shorter-range colors).

 Try not to over-think though.
 Fishing properly where the fish are is most important.
 Your line needs to be in the water.

 Possibly salmon and steelhead are more aware of spawning colors as they work their way upstream.
 I'm always testing and researching this stuff from reliable sources.
-Try florescent pink, red and orange (short-range colors... even though they'll shift to black sooner than the yellows, greens and blues in clearer water).
+Try fluorescent pink, red and orange (short-range colors... even though they'll shift to black sooner than the yellows, greens and blues in clearer water).

 If you think you're using red but it's black as viewed by the fish... are you ok with that?
 I guess so if you really want to use black :-) However... as your presentation moves closer to the fish...